Please use another Browser

 Planning authorities need to take a Smart City approach and ensure their infrastructure integrates with other services and platforms.
 An integrated mobility platform can give citizens an overview of available transport services, intelligently combined with individual means of transport.
 It also makes it easier for operators to incorporate complimentary mobility services into their own portfolio, ultimately simplifying planning, booking, and charging for intermodal transport services.

-The best networks minimise passengers’ travel time and optimise their daily lives.
+The best transport networks minimise passengers’ travel time and optimise their daily lives.
 Solutions will differ based on local needs and the ability to invest.
 But for all cities, technology can maximize existing capacity and improve quality.